HallaSurvivor/Blog/_posts/2023-08-28-telescoping-graphons.md

 I got back from a conference yesterday night, and gave myself the day off to recover (and do some chores...) so I decided to do some low-energy math while my laundry was going.
-I _love_ watching lectures in computer-science-y and combinatorics-y subjects that I don't get to spend much time doing anymore since it doesn't take much effort to get the gist of the subject, and learn some surface level techniques that I can dig into more deeply should the need ever arise.
-So it's not surprising that I've slowly been making progress in Yufei Zhao's phenomenal course on "Graph Theory and Combinatorics", available freely on [youtube][1].
+I _love_ watching lectures in computer-science-y and combinatorics-y subjects that I don't get to spend much time doing anymore.
+It doesn't take much effort to get the gist of the subject, learn some surface level techniques, etc. that keep me feeling like I'm improving, even though I don't have the time to read papers and do serious research in these areas right now.
+This year I've been slowly been making progress in Yufei Zhao's phenomenal course on "Graph Theory and Combinatorics", available freely on [youtube][1].

 While talking about [graphons][2], Zhao gives an analytical argument that I can see being _extremely_ applicable in other settings, so I figured I would talk about it here[^1]!